Ever suspect there’s an easier way to play guitar?

-Chord books, scale books, song books, TAB books…all those scales…all those chords…
+Chord books, scale books, song books, TAB books, theory …all those scales…all those chords…

 Have you ever found yourself thinking “Surely I don’t have to memorize all of that stuff!
 Right?”